AndrewVaala/Cacao-Analysis-Power-BI-Dashboard/README.md

 Critical Thinking & Problem-Solving: Identifying key financial trends and investment opportunities.

 # Tools_and_Skills
-Microsoft Excel: This was used for initial data loading and cleaning, transforming the raw dataset into a structured format suitable for analysis. \n
+Microsoft Excel: This was used for initial data loading and cleaning, transforming the raw dataset into a structured format suitable for analysis.

 Power BI: Employed for the main analysis and data visualization, enabling the extraction of key insights through DAX measures and visual tools.

 Data visualization & storytelling
 Exploratory data analysis (EDA)